meielerol/machine-learning-challenge/README.md

 # machine-learning-challenge

+When comparing the different results of the models below, it was found that the [randomForest](https://github.com/meielerol/machine-learning-challenge/blob/main/model_randomForest.ipynb) model had the highest accuracy at 0.91, [model_1](https://github.com/meielerol/machine-learning-challenge/blob/main/model_1.ipynb) with 0.86, and [model_2](https://github.com/meielerol/machine-learning-challenge/blob/main/model_2.ipynb) following with 0.82.

+The [model_2] predicted the most `CANIDATE` cases correctly, the [randomForest] model predicted the most `CONFIRMED` cases correctly, and all three models predicted 99% corectly for `FALSE POSITIVE` cases.
+The [randomForest] model caught the most `CANIDATE` positive cases correctly, the [model_2] caught the most `CONFIRMED` positive cases correctly, and all three models caught 100% of the `FALSE POSITIVE` positive cases correctly.

 ## Random Forest Model

 Ran this model a few different times with different estimator sets [200, 100, 50, 25, 15].
 The training and testing scores decreased as the estimators were decreased but all test scores stayed above 99% and all test scores stayed above 89%.
 The scores and classification report displayed are for 200 estimators since the model seemed to perform better with more `n_estimators`.